 Saybolt universal viscosity (SW) or Say bolt universal seconds (SUS) —The time in seconds required for 60 cm3 of a fluid to flow through the orifice of the standard say bolt/ universal viscometer at a given temperature under specified conditions.

-Saybolt furol viscosity — The time in seconds required for 60 cubic centimetres of a fluid to flow through the orifice of a saybolt furol viscometer at a given temperature under specified conditions.
+Saybolt furol viscosity — The time in seconds required for 60 cm3 of a fluid to flow through the orifice of a saybolt furol viscometer at a given temperature under specified conditions.
 The orifice of the furol viscometer is larger than that of the universal viscometer and is used for more viscous fluids.

 Viscometer or viscosimeter — An apparatus for determining the viscosity of a fluid.